 Climate performance opera NeoArctic could not be more urgent.
-Following critically acclaimed tours to New York, London and Copenhagen, Hotel Pro Forma’s and the Latvian Radio Choir’s performance is coming to the Baltic Sea Festival.
+Following critically acclaimed tours to New York, London and Copenhagen, Hotel Pro Forma’s and the Latvian Radio Choir’s performance is coming to this years Baltic Sea Festival.
+Read more about the festival at balticseafestiva.com

 The impact is powerful: An ocean of plastic billows on a large screen in the background.
 Twelve singers emerge, dressed in costumes associated with everything from the Inuit to tourists in black sunglasses – as if straight from a dystopian futuristic film.